Shaista080/Forever/README.md

 To provide a consistent and populated development environment, the database seeding process is automated.
 The `seed.js` script (located in `backend/scripts/seed.js`) directly connects to MongoDB and utilizes the Cloudinary SDK to upload product images.

-*   **Purpose:** This script is designed exclusively for local development and testing.
+- **Purpose:** This script is designed exclusively for local development and testing.
 It clears existing product data and populates the database with mock data from `backend/scripts/seed-data.json`.
 It should **not** be used in production environments.

-*   **How to Run the Seed Script:**
+- **How to Run the Seed Script:**

   The seeding process is integrated into the backend development server startup.
   1.  **Start the Backend Development Server:** In the `/backend` directory, run:
-        ```bash
+      `bash
     npm run dev
-        ```
+    `
       This command will automatically:
-    *   Connect to MongoDB.
+  - Connect to MongoDB.
-    *   Clear all existing product data.
+  - Clear all existing product data.
-    *   Upload images from `frontend/src/assets` to Cloudinary.
+  - Upload images from `frontend/src/assets` to Cloudinary.
-    *   Populate the database with products from `backend/scripts/seed-data.json`.
+  - Populate the database with products from `backend/scripts/seed-data.json`.
-    *   Then, start the `node` server.
+  - Then, start the `node` server.

   Ensure your `.env` file is correctly configured with your MongoDB and Cloudinary credentials before running the script.
   NOTE: DB seeding could take up to 30 seconds, depending on the number of products and images.

-## Other Resolved Issues

-### 1. JWT Token Authentication

-*   **Problem:** The way admin login was set up was insecure and non-standard:
-	•	Instead of using a proper, secure JWT (JSON Web Token), the system created a fake token by just joining the admin’s email and password into a string.
-	•	This “token” was sent using a custom header called token (which is not how it’s usually done).
-	•	Because of this, whenever someone tried to access admin-only routes, they got “Not Authorized” errors — since the system wasn’t verifying the token properly.

-*   **Solution:** The authentication system was rewritten to use proper JWT best practices:
-	1.	✅ When an admin logs in, a real JWT is created.
-	•	This token includes some useful information, like "role": "admin".
-	2.	✅ The token is now sent in the standard Authorization header (like this: Authorization: Bearer <token>), which is how most APIs expect it.
-	3.	✅ The middleware that protects admin routes now:
-	•	Reads the JWT from the correct header,
-	•	Verifies the token is valid (not tampered with),
-	•	And checks if the user really has an admin role.

-   Why this is better:
-	•	More secure: Real JWTs can’t be easily forged.
-	•	More compatible: Works like most other APIs and clients expect.
-	•	More flexible: You can later add more user roles or data into the JWT.

-### 2. Bulk Product Upload

-*   **Problem:** The API lacked a feature to add multiple products in a single request.
-The existing `POST /api/product/add` endpoint only supported adding one product at a time, which is inefficient for populating the database or managing large inventories.

-*   **Solution:** A new endpoint, `POST /api/product/add-bulk`, was created to handle bulk product uploads.
-    *   This endpoint accepts a `multipart/form-data` request.
-    *   The product data is sent as a JSON string under a single field named `products`.
-    *   Image files are sent with field names that follow a specific convention (`product_0_image_0`, `product_1_image_0`, etc.) to map them to their corresponding product in the JSON array.
-    *   The backend controller (`addProductsBulk`) parses this data, uploads all images to Cloudinary, and then creates all the product documents in the database in a single, efficient `insertMany` operation.